buildbot/buildbot/master/docs/manual/cfg-global.rst

 form you expect, so code defensively.
 In particular, a revision of "??" may be supplied when no other information is available.

-Note that :class:`SourceStamp`\s that are not created from version-control changes (e.g., those created by a Nightly or Periodic scheduler) will have an empty repository string, as the respository is not known.
+Note that :class:`SourceStamp`\s that are not created from version-control changes (e.g., those created by a Nightly or Periodic scheduler) may have an empty repository string, if the respository is not known to the scheduler.

 Revision Link Helpers
 +++++++++++++++++++++